 What to Expect

 - Enrolled learners only onsite until further notice.
-No general public access.
+Other general public access by appointment only

 - Payments for courses will be taken by card only

 - Increased cleaning regimes, especially in toilets and communal areas

 - Protective screens at the front and side reception desk

 - Hand sanitiser dispensers on reception and outside toilet blocks.